MartinHinz/personal_webpage/projects/index.md

 ## MetDB

 The project 'Mobilities, entanglements and transformations in Neolithic societies on the Swiss Plateau (3900-3500 BC)' investigates the different phenomena of mobilities, social relationships and cultural entanglements as well as triggered cultural appropriations and transformations or rejections on the basis of ceramic and lithic material from a large number of dendrochronologically well dated swiss and Southern German wetland sites.
 To host the large amount of information regarding this material I set up a RoR based web application data base for the internal use in this project.
 More details on the project can be found at [its web presence](http://www.iaw.unibe.ch/forschung/abt_pa_ufg/mobilities_entanglements_and_transformations/index_ger.html).

+## SPP 1400 "Early Monumentality and Social Differenciation"

+Within this DFG project we investigated the first farmers of northern central Europe.

+Find more details on the [project website](http://www.monument.ufg.uni-kiel.de).